maxschelski/figureflow/docs/features.rst

   - Define which timepoints, channels etc. to display
   - Position of images is automatically determined... but can be customized as well
   - Contrast set in ImageJ is automatically extracted from Hyperstack
-  - Add annotations (star, asterisk, arrow, lines,text)
+  - Add annotations (star, asterisk, arrow, lines,text), *also using GUI*
-  - Define regions to be zoomed in, crop images
+  - Define regions to be zoomed in, crop images, *also using GUI*
   - Add timestamp, scale bar, channel names
-  - Annotate outside of image based on dimension (e.g. Annotate on the outside all timepoints)
+  - Annotate outside of image based on dimension (e.g. Annotate all timepoints on the outside)
   - ...

 Features to display quantifications: